 Like other whole grains, oatmeal belongs to the category of whole grains and shares many of their features.
 Whole grains are high in fiber and antioxidants, and that’s also true of oatmeal.
 (8)

 Although oatmeal is rich in carbohydrates, with around 27 grams of carbs in a half-cup, your body absorbs the carbohydrates in steel-cut oats and rolled oats slowly, so they don’t elicit a strong rise in blood sugar, likely due to the fiber content of oatmeal.(1)

 In terms of the blood sugar response you get when you eat a bowl of oatmeal, steel-cut oats are your best bet.
 Being the least processed, they cause the least rise in blood glucose.
 Quick-cooking or instant oats, especially those with added sugar, cause the biggest spike in blood sugar.

 Cooking for a short time doesn’t affect the blood glucose response to rolled oats.
 The study also found that substituting 25% of the oatmeal with raisins didn’t affect the blood glucose response either.
-(2) This is important to know if you have type 2 diabetes as well as histamine intolerance.
+(2) This is important if you have type 2 diabetes, as well as histamine intolerance.

 Anti-Inflammatory Effects of Oatmeal

 Along with keeping the histamine content of your diet low, eating an anti-inflammatory diet may benefit histamine intolerance.
 Oatmeal is helpful on this front.